microsoft/UFO/documents/docs/project_directory_structure.md

-    ┣ 📂prompter             # Prompt constructor for the agent ┣ 📂prompts              # Prompt templates and files to construct the full prompt ┣ 📂rag                  # Implementation of RAG from different sources to enhance agents' abilities ┣ 📂utils                # Utility functions
+    ┣ 📂prompter             # Prompt constructor for the agent ┣ 📂prompts              # Prompt templates and files to construct the full prompt ┣ 📂rag                  # Implementation of RAG from different sources to enhance agents' abilities ┣ 📂trajectory           # Implementation of loading and parsing trajectories of task completion ┣ 📂utils                # Utility functions
     ┣ 📂config               # Configuration files
         ┣ 📜config.yaml      # User configuration file for LLM and other settings